metacpan/metacpan-cpan-extracted/distros/C/Crypt-URandom/README.md

     This function accepts an integer and returns a string of the same size filled with random data.
-The first call will initialize the native cryptographic libraries (if necessary) and load all the required Perl libraries This call is a buffered read on non Win32 platforms.
+The first call will initialize the native cryptographic libraries (if necessary) and load all the required Perl libraries.
+    This call is a buffered read on non Win32 platforms.

 - `urandom_ub`

     This function accepts an integer and returns a string of the same size filled with random data.
-The first call will initialize the native cryptographic libraries (if necessary) and load all the required Perl libraries This call is a unbuffered sysread on non Win32 platforms.
+The first call will initialize the native cryptographic libraries (if necessary) and load all the required Perl libraries.
+    This call is a unbuffered sysread on non Win32 platforms.

 # DIAGNOSTICS